kitpao/rails_tennis_articles_page_with_design/README.md

 * Then `yarn install --check-files` and hit enter
 * Run `rails db:setup` and hit enter
 * Run `rails c` and hit enter to interact with the objects in the console (User, Vote, Article, Category: see the schema for more information)

--> or see the direct page working on https://tennix-sports-blog.herokuapp.com/categories/1 and you can test it directly in the browser!!
+-> Or see the direct page working on https://tennix-sports-blog.herokuapp.com/categories/1 and you can test it directly in the browser!!

 ## Run Tests
-After following the previous steps, run `rspec` on terminal
+After following the first 3 steps in the [Instalation guide](#instalation-guide), run `rspec` on terminal

 ## Roadmap